Compassion Focused Therapy (CFT)

 Learn To Love Yourself The Way You Love Others

-If you’re curious about how Compassion Focused Therapy (CFT) can give you tools for overcoming anxiety and self-criticism, schedule a Free online CFT Test Drive to see how I can help.
+If you’re curious about how Compassion Focused Therapy (CFT) can give you tools for overcoming anxiety and self-criticism, schedule an Online CFT Test Drive to see how I can help.

 Clinicians, if you’re interested in using Compassion Focused Therapy with your clients and don’t know where to begin, I can help you learn how to incorporate CFT into your work.
-Schedule to complete a Free online CFT Supervision Test Drive and find out more.
+Schedule to complete an Online CFT Supervision Test Drive and find out more.